 Have any new characters been confirmed for And Just Like That?

-On 14 July, it was also confirmed that Sarita Choudhury (Little Fires Everywhere), Nicole Ari Parker (Empire), and Karen Pittman (The Morning Show) have joined the cast.
-Choudhury will star as Seema Patel, a self-made real estate broker in Manhattan; Pittman will take on the role of Dr. Nya Wallace, a Columbia Law School professor, and Parker will play Lisa Todd Wexley, a documentarian and mother of three.
+Sarita Choudhury (Little Fires Everywhere) will star as Seema Patel, a self-made real estate broker in Manhattan; Karen Pittman (The Morning Show) will take on the role of Dr. Nya Wallace, a Columbia Law School professor, and Nicole Ari Parker (Empire) will play Lisa Todd Wexley, a documentarian and mother of three.

 When does filming for And Just Like That begin?